EPRE-FS-22/food-waste/README.md

 To install and run the subprojects using the helper scripts (from the root level) use the following commands.

+WARNING: If you are running windows, these helper script currently don't work.
+Skip to the manual way further down.

 1. Install NPM packages for all subprojects

    ```sh